What is hypnosis?

 Hypnosis is not intended to cure disease but rather to relieve symptoms of illness.
 Hypnosis has been effective in relieving pain associated with surgery, paralysis, and childbirth.
-Also, it is widely used to control addictions to drugs, alcohol, food, and smoking.
+Also, it is widely used to help with substance use disorder .
 Hypnosis can reduce stress by increasing relaxation, offering positive suggestions, and eliminating negative thoughts.

 Hypnosis can help with anxiety , insomnia , phobias, obesity , asthma , quitting smoking, and irritable bowel syndrome .
 Research has also found that it can reduce cancer-related pain, labor pain, nausea, and vomiting.
 In some cases hypnosis is combined with cognitive therapy or other relaxation and behavioral techniques.

 Is hypnosis safe?

 No formal licensing exists in the United States to govern hypnotherapists.
 It is important to find a health professional with extensive training and experience in hypnotherapy.
 Many psychologists, counselors, doctors, and dentists are experienced in hypnotherapy.